ehickey08/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+Middleware and server side routing.
 - [ ] What is Express Middleware?
+There are three parts: custom, third party, and global.
+It allows the (req, res, next) params to be passed to another function before being processed by the CRUD function.
 - [ ] How can a client send data to an API?
+Through the body, query, or params of the request.
 - [ ] What can the API return to help clients know if a request was successful?
+A json object, with a message or data.
+As well as a status number to indicate the success.
 - [ ] What Express feature can we use to partition an application into sub-applications?
+Routing

 ## Minimum Viable Product